JavaScript-NZ/Society-Documentation/Conference_Code_of_Conduct.md

 ### Public statements

-As a general rule, conference staff should not make any public statements about the behavior of individual people during or after the conference.
+As a general rule, conference staff should not make any public statements about the behaviour of individual people during or after the conference.

 In general, consult with other staff members when possible but act when necessary.